 These peanut butter banana overnight oats combine all of your favorite flavors to make the most delicious, high-protein breakfast made in under 5 minutes!

 This peanut butter banana overnight oats recipe is one of our most popular Fit Foodie Finds breakfasts.
-So many of you have made this and loved it.
-Enjoy!
+I can’t even count the amount of times I’ve made it and the same goes for lots of you.

 You are absolutely going to love this creamy overnight oats recipe.
 It’s sweetened with mashed banana and honey and made thick and creamy with Greek yogurt and peanut butter.
 Enjoy!